chef/chef-web-docs/content/style/procedures.md

 Back up the server.
 {{< /recommend >}}

-Use _must_ if a user must perform a task.
+If a user must perform a task, use _must_.

 {{< recommend >}}
 You must back up the server before upgrading.
 {{< /recommend >}}

-If something will happen, don't use _should_.
-Just say it will happen.
+If something will happen as the result of a user action, don't use _should_, just say what will happen.

 {{< recommend not >}}
 After you run the command, the notification should appear.